-The Ashford installation is an example of a larger peaking facility.
-AMP Clean Energy also has a focus on smaller scale 2-4MW peaking plants, known as Urban Reserve projects, which can be easily built in constrained urban areas.
+The installation at Ashford is an example of a larger peaking facility.
+AMP also has a focus on smaller scale 2-4MW peaking plants, known as Urban Reserve projects, which can be easily built in constrained urban areas.
 These plants also support the intermittency of renewables as well as the growth of new technologies such as electric vehicles.
-AMP Clean Energy has ambitious plans to bring 50MW of 2-4MW Urban Reserve projects to financial close by March 2019.